Cambodia One Health University Network

 Building a skillful, competent One Health workforce in Cambodia

-Combating outbreaks such as SARS, H5N1, H1N1, Ebola, and Zika or diseases moving between animals and human requires a skillful and competent One Health workforce with technical and cross-sectoral competencies.
-With the support of the Korea International Cooperation Agency (KOICA) through the U.S. Agency for International Development (USAID), Southeast Asia One Health University Network (SEAOHUN) in collaboration with the One Health Workforce project has begun to raise awareness of One Health approach, identify and address some of the capacity gaps of faculty members, national trainers, and in-service and pre-service professionals in Cambodia.
+Combating outbreaks such as SARS, H5N1, H1N1, Ebola, Zika, or other diseases moving between animals and humans requires a skillful and competent One Health workforce with technical and cross-sectoral competencies.
+With the support of the Korea International Cooperation Agency (KOICA) through the U.S. Agency for International Development (USAID), Southeast Asia One Health University Network (SEAOHUN) in collaboration with the One Health Workforce project has begun to raise awareness of One Health by approaching, identifying and addressing some of the capacity gaps of faculty members, national trainers, and in-service and pre-service professionals in Cambodia.

 participating in the One Health training.